-We are currently accepting applications for our winter 2021-2022 internship.
+Currently accepting applications for our 2022-2023 winter internship.

 Winter interns are involved in all aspects of our adaptive snowsports program.
 On the hill, interns learn how to teach adaptive snowsports and are encouraged to take the Professional Ski Instructors of America (PSIA) Alpine and Adaptive Level 1 exams.
 Off the hill, interns conduct outreach, fundraising, and other administrative projects.
 We encourage anyone with an interest in adaptive snowsports to apply.